marukatsutech/special_relativity/README.md

 ![image_ch9_fig5-7](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-7.png)

-Fig. 5-7 xxxxxxx
+Fig. 5-7 Hopf link rotation vector pair in Stern–Gerlach experiment

 The orientation of the major link is maintained unless an external force (measurement, electromagnetic radiation, etc.) is applied.
 Therefore, if a magnetic field is subsequently applied in the vertical direction and measurements are taken, the spin direction measured will be the same as the initial spin direction.

 ![image_ch9_fig5-8](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-8.png)

-Fig. 5-8 xxxxxxx
+Fig. 5-8 Hopf link rotation vector pair in Stern–Gerlach experiment

 If a magnetic field is then applied in the horizontal direction and observations are made, an external force(a magnetic field) is applied, which disrupts the combination of rotation vectors and causes the major link to be reconstructed in the horizontal direction, so the spin is now observed in the left-right direction.

 ![image_ch9_fig5-9](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-9.png)

-Fig. 5-9 xxxxxxx
+Fig. 5-9 Hopf link rotation vector pair in Stern–Gerlach experiment

 If a magnetic field is then applied in the horizontal direction and observations are made, an external force(a magnetic field) is applied, which disrupts the combination of rotation vectors and causes the major link to be reconstructed in the horizontal direction, so the spin is now observed in the left-right direction.

 ![image_ch9_fig5-10](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-10.png)

-Fig. 5-10 xxxxxxx
+Fig. 5-10 Hopf link rotation vector pair in Stern–Gerlach experiment

 Additionally, the reason why particles are attracted to the upper or lower side depending on the direction of rotation (clockwise or counterclockwise) can be explained as follows.
 In R-space theory, interactions between charged particles occur when the phases of the elementary particles collide and invert, as described in Chapter 6.